-- Ensure that they comply with their duties under legislation; - Ensure that this policy is reviewed annually, ratified by the Trust and communicated to the Governing Body; - Through the Headteacher, remedy without delay any deficiencies or weaknesses in regard to child protection arrangements that are brought to the attention of the school management, Governing Body or Trust. - Ensure that policies, procedure and training in Barr's Hill School are effective and comply with the law at all times and that they allow concerns to be responded to in a timely manner; - Ensure that Barr's Hill School takes into account local authority and Coventry Safeguarding Children Partnership policies and supply information as requested by the three safeguarding partners (the Local Authority, a clinical commissioning group for an area within the local authority and the chief office of police for a police area within the local authority); - Ensure that Barr's Hill School has an effective child protection policy, that it is published on Barr's Hill School website or available by other means and review this annually; - Ensure that Barr's Hill School has a staff behaviour policy or Code of Conduct, which is shared with all current staff and forms part of the induction training for new staff (see section 11 on Staff Training);
+- Ensure that they comply with their duties under legislation; - Ensure that this policy is reviewed annually, ratified by the Trust and communicated to the Governing Body; - Through the Headteacher, remedy without delay any deficiencies or weaknesses in regard to child protection arrangements that are brought to the attention of the school management, Governing Body or Trust.

-- Ensure that all staff and volunteers undergo safeguarding and child protection training on induction and that as part of this they receive Part One and Annex A of Keeping Children Safe in Education (September 2019). - Put in place appropriate safeguarding responses for children who go missing from education; - Appoint an appropriate member of staff from the senior leadership team to the role of designated safeguarding lead; - Ensure that children and young people are safeguarded from potentially harmful and inappropriate online material, including ensuring that appropriate filters and monitoring systems are in place; - Respond to allegations of abuse against any member of staff, including the Head teacher; - Ensure that on arrival at school, all visitors (including contractors) are provided with a leaflet making them aware of their responsibilities in being alert to the signs of abuse, and their responsibility for referring any concerns to the Designated Safeguarding Lead or their Deputy.
+- Ensure that policies, procedure and training in Barr's Hill School are effective and comply with the law at all times and that they allow concerns to be responded to in a timely manner; - Ensure that Barr's Hill School takes into account local authority and Coventry Safeguarding Children Partnership policies and supply information as requested by the three safeguarding partners (the Local Authority, a clinical commissioning group for an area within the local authority and the chief office of police for a police area within the local authority); - Ensure that Barr's Hill School has an effective child protection policy, that it is published on Barr's Hill School website or available by other means and review this annually; - Ensure that Barr's Hill School has a staff behaviour policy or Code of Conduct, which is shared with all current staff and forms part of the induction training for new staff (see section 11 on Staff Training); - Ensure that all staff and volunteers undergo safeguarding and child protection training on induction and that as part of this they receive Part One and Annex A of Keeping Children Safe in Education (September 2020). - Put in place appropriate safeguarding responses for children who go missing from education; - Consider a whole-school approach to online safety, including the use of mobile technology in school; - Ensure that there are clear systems and processes in place for identifying when children may be experiencing mental health problems; - Appoint an appropriate member of staff from the senior leadership team to the role of designated safeguarding lead; - Ensure that children and young people are safeguarded from potentially harmful and inappropriate online material, including ensuring that appropriate filters and monitoring systems are in place; - Respond to allegations of abuse against any member of staff, including the Head teacher; - Ensure that on arrival at school, all visitors (including contractors) are provided with a leaflet making them aware of their responsibilities in being alert to the signs of abuse, and their responsibility for referring any concerns to the Designated Safeguarding Lead or their Deputy.
 This will include the names of the Designated Safeguarding Leads and their contact details. - Ensure that children and young people are taught about safeguarding and keeping themselves safe, including online safety, in a way that is appropriate to their age.
-This will include raising their awareness of the types of abuse and neglect, and specific safeguarding issues such as Child Exploitation; See paragraph 12 of this policy for further information. - Ensure that the school contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children 2018.
-This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.
-This covers a range of work such as: - Working with the named Early Help Co-ordinator in local Family Hubs regarding resistant families; - Working to help identify children and young people who are privately fostered; - Working with the Child Exploitation (CE) Team, for Criminal and Sexual exploitation; - Working to help protect children from extremist and violent views through multi-agency work on the PREVENT agenda; - Ensure that the school develops effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters, including: - Attendance at case conferences; - Notifying Social Care immediately (on the first day of absence) if there is an unexplained absence of a child on a Child Protection Plan; - Contacting the child's social worker directly if there is an unexplained absence of a child who is Looked After.
-This will then trigger actions identified in the 'Joint Police and Social Care Protocol for Dealing with Children Missing from Care'. - Ensure that the school adheres to and fully implements the Trust's Safer Recruitment Checklist and the processes that underpin it;
+This will include raising their awareness of the types of abuse and neglect, and specific safeguarding issues such as Child Exploitation; See paragraph 11 of this policy for further information. - Ensure that the school contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children 2018.
+This includes providing a co-ordinated offer of early help1 when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.
+This covers a range of work such as: - Working with the named Early Help Co-ordinator in local Family Hubs regarding resistant families;